Hagl: Haskell Game Language

 Experimental game theory is increasingly important for research in many fields.
 Unfortunately, it is poorly supported by computer tools.
 We have created Hagl, a domain-specific language embedded in Haskell, to reduce the development time of game-theoretic experiments and make the definition and exploration of games and strategies simple and fun.

-- Varying Domain Representations in Hagl – Extending the Expressiveness of a DSL for Experimental Game TheoryIFIP Working Conf. on Domain-Specific Languages (DSL), LNCS vol. 5658, 2009, 310–334
+- Varying Domain Representations in Hagl – Extending the Expressiveness of a DSL for Experimental Game TheoryIFIP Working Conf. on Domain-Specific Languages (DSL), LNCS vol. 5658, Springer, 2009, 310–334

 Experimental game theory is an increasingly important research tool in many fields, providing insight into strategic behavior through simulation and experimentation on game theoretic models.
 Unfortunately, despite relying heavily on automation, this approach has not been well supported by tools.
 Here we present our continuing work on Hagl, a domain-specific language embedded in Haskell, intended to drastically reduce the development time of such experiments and support a highly explorative research style.
 In this paper we present a fundamental redesign of the underlying game representation in Hagl.
 These changes allow us to better leverage domain knowledge by allowing different classes of games to be represented differently, exploiting existing domain representations and algorithms.
 In particular, we show how this supports analytical extensions to Hagl, and makes strategies for state-based games vastly simpler and more efficient.